Subchapter B. TIME

 (2) Schedule a hearing to determine whether to impose penalties under section 435(d) of the act (77 P. S. § 991(d)) and issue an appropriate written order.

-(3) Issue a written order modifying in whole or in part a supersedeas ordered or denial previously entered or modifying an order previously entered upon a showing of compliance with the directions of the judge.
+(3) Issue a written order modifying in whole or in part a supersedeas order or denial previously entered or modifying an order previously entered upon a showing of compliance with the directions of the judge.

 (4) Issue a written order at the end of the case, in the case of a claim petition, with appropriate findings of fact, directing that interest be disallowed.
 The judge may limit the disallowance of interest to a specified period on good cause shown.